 While working for schools, instruction time has been lost by classes consistently not beginning on time.
 If 50 minutes class begins 10 minutes late every day, 50 minutes or one period is lost every week.
 Over a school year, this amounts to a significant loss of class time.

 If taxpayers were aware of how the federal government wasted money, they would be appalled.
 While I worked for the federal government, one of the biggest wastes of money was on overseas travel perks for all employees.
 For example, if a non-manager made a TDY or temporary business trip from Washington D.C. to Tokyo, Beijing, or Bangkok, he or she could expect to fly business class and stay in five-star hotels.
 While staying overseas, the employee would also receive a generous per diem for food and incidental expenses comparable to the cost of eating steak and lobster every meal in fashionable restaurants in New York City.
 In reality, are these perks necessary for a secretary?

 I always hated the chronic complainers in my offices.
 These were the people who had a beef about everything, and they expressed their discontents vociferously.
 Their complaints certainly didn't help office morale, and at times led to a loss of productivity.
 There is a saying that one should lead, follow, or get the hell out of the way.

 On so many occasions, going with the flow and not making any waves has stifled needed change in office culture.
-Many employees have accepted bad practices in the office and not demanded change, because they don't want to be known as trouble makers and possibly lose their jobs.
-Whistle blowers just have too many horrible stories to tell.
+Many employees have accepted bad practices in the office and not demanded change because they don't want to be known as troublemakers and possibly lose their jobs.
+Whistleblowers just have too many horror stories to tell.